ethgasstation/ethgasstation-backend/README.md

 You will need to update your settings.conf to the internal hostnames available for MariaDB, Redis, and geth or parity, respectively within your infrastructure.

+It is also possible to run the oracle, redis and MariaDB as a **Docker compose**.

+1. Change the settings in settings.docker.conf.
+2. Run `docker-compose -f compose.yml build` from this directory.
+3. Run `docker-compose -f compose up`.